leomelin/battlecube/README.md

 }, ...]
 ```

-Note that the bot needs to respond an array of tasks.
-Maximum number of tasks per tick is defined in game configuration.
+Note that the bot needs to respond with an array of tasks.
+The maximum number of tasks per tick is defined in the game configuration.